-- You can apply Antiquing Wax directly to your painted furniture, or if you want a more subtle effect that’s easier to blend and manipulate, apply a coat of Natural Wax first.
+- You can apply Antiquing Wax directly to your painted furniture, or if you want a more subtle effect that’s easier to blend and manipulate, apply a coat of Clear Wax first.

-- If the tinted wax look is too dark for your liking, use a bit of Natural Wax to act as an eraser to remove some of the excess color.
+- If the tinted wax look is too dark for your liking, use a bit of Clear Wax to act as an eraser to remove some of the excess color.

 - For a more natural looking finish when using darker waxes like Antiquing, Black, and Grey, concentrate the color mostly on the edges and corners of your piece.